-At the Violence Intervention Project, we know that frontline work is vital to ensure that we can continue building relationships with young people in order to break the cycle of violence.
+At the Violence Intervention Project, we know that frontline work is vital to ensure that we can continue building relationships with young people in order to break the cycle of serious youth violence.
 Underpinning this, is our Research programme.

 Our Research programme is the golden thread that runs alongside all of our outreach work, school delivery and new projects.
 We have a dedicated team that are committed to research, monitoring, learning and evaluation (RMLE) and strive to create a culture of collaborative learning.